ParallelEdits: Efficient Multi-object Image Editing: Related Works

-\myheading{{Multi-Aspect Image Editing.}} Current image editing models demonstrate promising results in text-driven image editing benchmarks.
-However, these models excel at single-attribute editing but encounter significant challenges when tasked with editing multiple attributes~\citep{chang2024ground,joseph2024iterative}, particularly when involving multiple objects (as shown in \Fref{fig:teaser}).
+\myheading{{Multi-Aspect Image Editing}}.
+While current image editing models have shown promising results in their text-driven image editing benchmarks, we have observed that they work well on single-attribute editing while struggling to edit multiple aspects, especially when editing multiple objects (as shown in \Fref{fig:teaser}).
 We attribute this limitation to the following reasons.
 First, existing methods use the attention mask to direct where edits should be made.
 With multiple attributes, the editing area may expand significantly, incorporating extensive semantic information or scattered regions that are challenging to edit using a single mask.
 Second, employing a fixed mask from cross-attention maps struggles with edits involving changes in region size (such as pose adjustments), while using an adaptive mask faces challenges in maintaining edit fidelity.
 Therefore, integrating various attention masks for accurate multi-attribute editing presents a challenging technical problem.
-Early studies~\citep{wang2022maniclip, khodadadeh2022latent} have employed GAN models such as StyleGAN2~\citep{karras2020analyzing} to edit multiple attributes in faces.
+Early studies~\cite{wang2022maniclip, khodadadeh2022latent} have employed GAN models such as StyleGAN2~\cite{karras2020analyzing} to edit multiple attributes in faces.
 The multiple-attribute editing is realized by training the GAN model with supervised multi-class training and a training dataset of image and attribute vector pairs.
-The solution heavily relies on the training sets and has limitations in generalizing to new editing types. {Few recent works achieve multi-aspect editing with additional inputs: \citep{ge2023expressive} leverages rich text to edit multiple objects and ~\citep{chang2024ground} pre-processes the image with grounding to localize multiple edited regions for multi-aspect editing.
-However, the editing performance highly relies on additional input beyond plain text, either from user input or other off-the-shelf models.} A recent work \citep{joseph2024iterative} proposes an iterative multi-granular image editor, where a diffusion model can faithfully follow a series of image editing instructions from a user.
+This solution heavily relies on the training sets and has limitations in generalizing to new editing types. {Few recent works achieve multi-aspect editing with additional inputs: \cite{ge2023expressive} leverages rich text to edit multiple objects and ~\cite{chang2024ground} pre-processes the image with grounding to localize multiple edited regions for multi-aspect editing.
+However, the editing performance highly relies on additional input beyond plain text, either from user input or other off-the-shelf models.} A recent work \cite{joseph2024iterative} proposes an iterative multi-granular image editor, where a diffusion model can faithfully follow a series of image editing instructions from a user.
 However, this interactive editing pipeline will result in significant computational overhead.